macloo/python-adv-web-apps/docs/scraping2.rst

             try:
                 cells = row.find_all('td')
                 # print contents of the second cell in the row
-                print( cells[1].text )
+                print( cells[0].text )
             except:
                 pass

 Our set of nested boxes actually begins with the page.
 Inside the page are several tables.
 Inside each table, we find rows, and inside each row, we find cells.
 Inside the second cell in each row, we find the name of a king.

-.. note:: The revised script will not work perfectly on `the Scottish monarchs page <https://en.wikipedia.org/wiki/List_of_Scottish_monarchs>`_ because the tables in that page are not formatted consistently.
-The first table on the page has the monarch’s name in the second column, but the other tables have it in the *first* column.
+.. note:: The revised script works perfectly on `the Scottish monarchs page <https://en.wikipedia.org/wiki/List_of_Scottish_monarchs>`_ because the tables in that page are formatted consistently.
+On many web pages containing multiple tables, this would not be so.

 Moving from page to page while scraping
 ---------------------------------------

 In chapter 12 of `Automate the Boring Stuff with Python <https://automatetheboringstuff.com/>`_ (second edition), Sweigart provides a script to scrape the XKCD comics website (“Project: Downloading All XKCD Comics”).
 The code in steps 3 and 4, which are part of a longer while-loop, get the URL from an element on the page that links to the previous comic.
 In this way, the script **starts on the home page** of the site, downloads one comic, and then **moves to the previous day’s comic page** and downloads the comic there.
 The script repeats this, moving to the previous page each time, until all comics have been downloaded.

 .. note:: This method is often exactly what you need to scrape the data that you want.
+However, often you will move *forward* in a set of pages, using a “next” link instead of a “previous” link.

 The trick is to determine exactly **how to get the URL** that leads to the next page to be scraped.